 Communications Office – Performs or leads communication-related efforts for the Project.
 Manages the Project’s Style Guide, website, and Florida PALM inbox.
 Develops and distributes messaging and content.
 Coordinates and schedules critical stakeholder meetings, such as Advisory Council and ESC meetings.

-Project Architects – Provides content and subject matter expertise regarding functional, learning, readiness, reporting and technical.
+Project Architects – Provides content and subject matter expertise regarding functional, learning, readiness, reporting, cutover & deployment, and technical.
 Works with state and contracted staff to develop and review assigned deliverables and work products.

 Project Staff – Includes state and contractor support staff that perform administrative functions and implementation activities including design, build, test, and training activities defined in the Project Schedule, in accordance with the Project’s PMP.
 Guides and supports agency engagement and readiness activities.